apache/druid/docs/querying/sql-functions.md

 `TRY_PARSE_JSON(expr)`

-Parses a string type `expr` into a `COMPLEX<json>` object.
+Parses `expr` into a `COMPLEX<json>` object.
 This operator deserializes JSON values when processing them, translating stringified JSON into a nested structure.
-Non-`STRING` input or invalid JSON will result in a `NULL` value.
+If the input is not a `VARCHAR` or it is invalid JSON, this function will result in a `NULL` value.

 ## UPPER